Skip to content

 That means we can:

-• Pair W‑2 income with asset depletion for maximum approval power.
+• Pair W-2 income with asset depletion when combining the two creates more qualifying power.

 Final Thoughts: Let Your Stocks Work Twice as Hard